electronicayciencia/wPi_soft_lcd/README.md

  - Reading status and data from LCD controller.
  - Back light dim via PWM.

+Note this library uses [wPi_soft_i2c](https://github.com/electronicayciencia/wPi_soft_i2c) as its backend, which is based on wiringPi.
+You can easily adapt it to work with a  different backend by providing suitable alternatives for I2C (i2c_start, i2c_stop, i2c_send_byte and i2c_read_byte) as well as for delay (usleep).
+I've been using it in a [PIC16F88 here](https://github.com/electronicayciencia/termogeiger/blob/master/firmware/counter-lcd/soft_lcd.c) and with an [ESP8266 here](https://github.com/electronicayciencia/termogeiger/blob/master/firmware/counter-lcd/soft_lcd.c).

 ## Getting Started

 For a quick start guide, please follow these steps: